Shareholders who wish to participate at the Annual General Meeting shall

 - Election of one or two persons to check and verify the minutes.

-- Determination of whether the Meeting has been duly convened.
+- Determination of whether the Annual General Meeting has been duly convened.

-- Presentation of annual report, auditors’ report and the consolidated financial statements and the auditors’ report on the consolidated financial statements.
+- Presentation of the Annual Report, the Auditors’ Report and the consolidated financial statements and the Auditors’ Report on the consolidated financial statements.

 - Approval of the procedure of the Nomination Committee.

-- Resolution on guidelines on remuneration for senior executives.
+- Resolution regarding Guidelines for remuneration to the senior executives.

 - Resolution regarding incentive programme comprising the following resolutions: